 In her free time she enjoys spending time with her husband and dog, doing household projects or outdoor activities.
 She also loves spending time with her friends and family.

-Sandra is a licensed physical therapist who joined Child’s Play in July of 2020.
+Sandra is a licensed physical therapist who joined Child’s Play in September of 2020 and currently works PRN.
 She graduated with a doctorate of Physical Therapy from the University of Alabama in Birmingham in 2018.
 Her clinical experience includes rehabilitation in an in-patient setting as well as an internship specializing in pediatric Physical Therapy in North Alabama.

 Sandra grew up in Colombia and moved to the United States in 2003.
 She has been living in Alabama since 2012.
 She is passionate about working with children and enjoys spending time with her husband and their three boys.